A safe place

 Many of my sculptures are inspired by the old Finnish folklores.
 In some families, Grandma knew to make coffee before the guests arrived because she had “Etiäinen”.
 The footsteps walked inside and sat in the living room for coffee.
 The quest soon walked in.
 Etiäinen is an impression of a person, that walks before us, doing everything we are about to do – before us.
 It’s in a way a living shadow of a person.
 The antimatter sculpture reflects the essence of a moment, that has this feeling of sensing someone that is about to visit.
 The details of the room seem to be disconnected from reality.
 The white leaves of the wallpaper float on top of fishbone parquettes.
 The shape of the sculpture is vessel – because pots and vases are ancient means of storytelling and connected deeply in humanity.

-The unique sculpture is created from green glass, shaped by hand and the images are first hand drawn, then transformed into silkscreen technique on the glass.
+The sculpture is created from green glass, shaped by hand and the images are first hand drawn, then transformed into silkscreen technique on the glass.
 The green color of the sculpture is also unique mixture.
 Antimatter is signed on the bottom by hand.

 Käärmeen pesä